Best Water Playgrounds and Sprinkler Parks in NYC and on Long Island

 Broadway and Sheridan Ave, Hewlett, NY 11557

 The fun at the ice rink in Hewlett’s Grant Park continues into the summertime.
 Kids can play in the spray pool area through Labor Day.
-When not cooling off, kids can play on the playground area, which is designed with different areas for different age groups.
+When they’re not cooling off, they can enjoy themselves on the playground, which has areas specifically designed for each age group.

 Rev. Arthur Mackey Sr. Park